twhite96/made-mistakes-gatsby/src/posts/mastering-paper/mix.md

 ## Additional resources

 I hope this article has inspired you to check out Mix and become a part of the great community of Paper creators.
-Feel free to [follow me on Mix](https://mix.fiftythree.com/11098-Michael-Rose), remix my ideas, or ask questions below in the comments.
+Feel free to <s>follow me on Mix</s>, remix my ideas, or ask questions below in the comments.
 If you're looking for additional Mix information the [Paper's support forum](https://wetransfer.zendesk.com/hc/en-us/sections/360000240986-Paper) is a great place to start.

 * [Sharing and Exporting](https://wetransfer.zendesk.com/hc/en-us/articles/360001334106-Sharing-and-Export)